 - 1 teaspoon vanilla extract

 - 1 cup chopped pecans

-- 1. In a large bowl, cream butter and confectioners' sugar until light and fluffy.
+- 1. Cream butter and confectioners' sugar until light and fluffy.
 Beat in vanilla.
-Gradually add flour and mix well.
+Gradually beat in flour.
 Stir in pecans.
-Refrigerate for 3-4 hours or until easy to handle.
+Refrigerate, covered, until firm enough to shape, 3-4 hours.

-- 2. Roll into 1-in. balls.
+- 2. Preheat oven to 350°.
+Shape dough into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 350° for 18-20 minutes or until lightly browned.
-Remove to wire racks to cool.

 Reviews for Candy Cane Snowballs

 "The actual cookie is bland, however, the flavor with the white chocolate and crushed peppermint candy on top is good, but they are very crunchy.
 I made 1/2 of them with the candy canes on top and then I switched to the Andes Peppermint baking chips- the white chocolate ones.
 I had to sprinkle them on top and it was messy, but they are much better that way.
 If I decide to make these again, I might just melt the Andes baking chips and dip them in that."